jamulussoftware/jamuluswebsite/wiki/en/Installation-for-Linux.md

 ## Set up your hardware

 The Jamulus Client needs to connect to a running [JACK](https://jackaudio.org/) server in order to start.
 You need to find out which is the low-latency sound server for your distribution.
-- If your distribution uses [JACK](https://jackaudio.org/), check out how to [configure JACK with QjackCtl](Installation-for-Linux#configure-jack-with-qjackctl).
+- If your distribution uses [JACK](https://jackaudio.org/), see how to [configure JACK with QjackCtl](Installation-for-Linux#configure-jack-with-qjackctl).
 - If your distribution uses PipeWire, check out how to [configure PipeWire](Installation-for-Linux#configure-pipewire).

 ### Configure JACK with QjackCtl